 A 2016 study showed that the consumption of 8-12 weeks of turmeric extract decreased the effects of arthritis, such as pain and inflammation.
 It has also been found that the turmeric extract behaved similarly to the ibuprofen and diclofenac sodium pain relievers.

 The research found to have functioned as an anti-inflammatory agent and relieved osteoarthritis by the curcumin present in turmeric.

 Some relief is provided by the benefits of turmeric and curcumin contained in turmeric that help in the symptoms of osteoarthritis and rheumatoid arthritis.
 Nonetheless, larger-scale studies are still needed to clarify the use of turmeric and curcumin in the treatment of arthritis and its symptoms.

-Several studies have shown that, in patients with diabetes, turmeric can help reduce insulin levels and boost glucose control.
+Several studies have shown that turmeric can help reduce insulin levels and boost glucose control in patients with diabetes.
 This can also help improve insulin tolerance, a symptom to type 2 diabetes.

 The turmeric can lower blood sugar when combined with antidiabetic medication.
 The latest studies have found curcumin, a compound contained in turmeric, to help prevent and treat diabetes.

 A 2012 study found that patients with prediabetes were less likely to develop type 2 diabetes while they were taking curcumin for 9 months.
 Curcumin has also improved the role of beta cells in the pancreas, which releases natural insulin from the body.